-African Studies is available at Berkeley through many disciplinary departments via courses, degrees and extension.
-There are also opportunity to study African languages and study abroad.
+Coursework and degrees focused in African Studies are available at Berkeley through many disciplinary departments and through UC extension.
+There are also opportunities to study African languages and study abroad.
 The Center also can advise students on careers related to Africa and African Studies.

 Each semester, the Center compiles a list of African related courses taught on the Berkeley campus.
 Graduate students may also take courses for credit at Stanford University by participating in the Stanford-Berkeley Exchange Program.

 These degree program are of particular interest at the bachelors level.

 - The Global Studies Program in which students can choose Africa as their geographic region within the major or minor.
 The Global Studies major incorporates the former Development Studies and Peace and Conflict Studies majors.